pact2024/pact2024.github.io/_includes/call_for_papers.md

 Papers that successfully go through the Artifact Evaluation process will receive a seal of approval printed on the papers themselves.
 Authors of such papers will have an option to include their Artifact Appendix to the final paper (up to 2 pages).
 Authors are also encouraged to make their artifacts publicly available.

+## Camera ready instructions

+### Page limit
+The final version of the accepted paper should not exceed 11 pages, with the provision of an additional 2 pages specifically allocated for the artifact appendix, if applicable.
+It is important to note that these 2 extra pages should be used exclusively for the artifact appendix and nothing else.
+The page limit applies to all content except the references section.
+Additionally, authors have the option to purchase up to 2 extra pages at a rate of $200 USD per page.
+Payment for these additional pages should be made during the conference registration process through the conference registration system

+### Copyright Forms
+Contact authors will receive an email from the ACM e-rights system.
+Please be on the lookout for this email and make sure you respond (fill the associated form) within 24 hours from getting it.

+### Uploading
+Contact authors will receive an email from the ACM e-rights system once they submit the copyright.
+Please upload the camera-ready version of your paper through TAPS.
+Note that the camera-ready paper should follow the template available on the ACM Author Gateway.

 ## Key dates